robotdestroy/StoryComponent/README.md

 progressBarHeight: <int>
 ```

-Define where there is a gradient behind progress bar:
+Define if there is a gradient behind progress bar:

 ```coffee
 progressBarGradient: <bool>